OpenAnimationLibrary/extrastuff/tools and utilities/magicerase/readme.md

 - [ ] Add filtering processes to detect if an image is pure black and white and if not convert it for the purpose of this program.

 - [ ] Add option to process entire directories although note locations of maskings change from image to image so we need special processes to allow for this.

+Note 1:  Restarting the program should account for any image currently loaded and reload that image as well.